koculu/ZoneTree/README.md

 ## Transaction Support
-ZoneTree supports Optimistic Transaction.
+ZoneTree supports Optimistic Transactions.
 It is proud to announce that the ZoneTree is ACID-compliant.
 Of course, you can use non-transactional API for the scenarios where eventual consistency is sufficient.

 Please note that Transactional reads/writes are roughly three times slower than non-transactional ones.